Identifying Complex Hadamard Submatrices of the Fourier Matrices via Primitive Sets: Introduction

 \section{Introduction}

-An $N\times N$ matrix $H$ is said to be Hadamard if its entries are complex numbers of unit modulus and the matrix is orthogonal.
-That is, $H$ is Hadamard if it is of the form where $\lambda_{jk}\in \mathbb{R}$ and where $I_N$ is the $N\times N$ identity matrix.
+An $m\times m$ matrix $H$ is said to be a complex Hadamard matrix if its entries are complex numbers of unit modulus and its columns and rows are orthogonal.
+That is, $H$ is complex Hadamard if it is of the form where $\lambda_{jk}\in \mathbb{R}$ and where $I_m$ is the $m\times m$ identity matrix.
+We will omit the adjective ``complex'' throughout the rest of the paper.
+Two Hadamard matrices $H_1$ and $H_2$ are said to be $\textit{equivalent}$ if there exist permutation matrices $P_1$ and $P_2$ and unitary diagonal matrices $D_1$ and $D_2$ such that $H_1=P_1D_1H_2D_2P_2$.

 Older research on Hadamard matrices focused mainly on the real-valued case, where all entries are $-1$ or $1$, but in recent times more attention has been placed on the general complex-valued case.
-Our particular motivation comes from applications in harmonic analysis, in which of special importance are Hadamard matrices arising as submatrices of the Fourier matrices:
+Our particular motivation comes from applications in harmonic analysis, in which of special importance are Hadamard matrices arising as submatrices of the Fourier matrices.